moha-02/12_02_ASSI_inheritance/README.md

 # inheritance_postgresql
-Small ecample and aplication of inheritance in postgresql
+Example and aplication of inheritance in postgresql

 ## OBJECTIVES🎯